cornelcroi/photo-sharing-website/README.md

 ```

 **3. Create a sharp layer for Lambda**
+- The application resizes images using the Sharp npm library.
+This library uses libvips, which is written in C, so the compilation is operating system-specific.
+By creating a layer containing this library, it simplifies the packaging and deployment of the consuming Lambda function
 - Follow [this tutorial](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process) to create a sharp layer.
 - After the deployment completes run this command to see the available layers: